public-data-and-ai-csm/Public-DataAI-Assets/docs/WatsonGeneral.md

 There are also some good tools available to help you in you testing of your Watson cognitive services.
 There is the [Watson Cognitive Testing Framework](https://github.com/joe4k/wdcutils/) for measuring performance, which provides several commonly used performance metrics of custom ML models (Accuracy, Precision/Recall/F1, Confusion Matrix, AUC).
 [Andrew Freed](https://medium.com/@arfreed) has an excellent [2 part series on testing your chatbot](https://medium.com/ibm-watson/testing-strategies-for-chatbots-part-1-testing-their-classifiers-20becaf5f211).

 ### References for Further Reading
-- [Andrew Freed Blogs](https://developer.ibm.com/watson/blog/author/afreed/) and [More Blogs](https://medium.com/@arfreed) - Andrew has done some thinking about cognitive testing, his blog posts will give you some insight into solid testing approaches.
+- [Andrew Freed Blogs](https://medium.com/@arfreed) - Andrew has done some thinking about cognitive testing, his blog posts will give you some insight into solid testing approaches.
 You can probably tell, we're big fans of his.
 - [Cognitive Quality Assurance \- An Introduction](https://brainsteam.co.uk/2016/03/29/cognitive-quality-assurance-an-introduction/) and [Cognitive Quality Assurance \- Performance Metrics](https://brainsteam.co.uk/2016/05/29/cognitive-quality-assurance-pt-2-performance-metrics/) - both authored by James Ravenscroft, with some good advice and introduction to the concepts of accuracy, precision, recall, and confusion matrices.
-- [Tox K-Fold testing and deployment tool](https://github.com/dtoczala/watson-landing-page/blob/master/notebooks/ANYBOT_Test-and-Deploy.ipynb) - this is a Python notebook which you can deploy on Watson Studio, which will do k-fold testing of your Watson Assistant intents, and give you insights into how effective your training is
+- [Tox K-Fold testing and deployment tool](https://github.com/public-data-and-ai-csm/Public-DataAI-Assets/blob/master/WatsonAssistant/CSM-BOT-KFold-Test.ipynb) - this is a Python notebook which you can deploy on Watson Studio, which will do k-fold testing of your Watson Assistant intents, and give you insights into how effective your training is.
-- [Watson Cognitive Testing Framework](https://github.com/joe4k/wdcutils/) - a great set of Python Notebooks for measuring the performance of NLC, Assistant, NLU, and Visual Recognition.
-Also check out the blog post, [Train and evaluate custom machine learning models of Watson Develper Cloud](https://developer.ibm.com/dwblog/2017/machine-learning-custom-models-watson-developer-cloud/), which introduces this framework and discusses how to use it.
 - [Testing an Express app with SuperTest, moxios and Jest](https://codewithhugo.com/testing-an-express-app-with-supertest-moxios-and-jest/) - a blog post outlining a good approach for testing your Express based apps.
 - [Jest](https://jestjs.io/) - a simple JavaScript testing framework you can use.
 I haven't used it yet, but it comes highly recommended.
 - [Codeless Test Automation for IBM Watson Chatbots](https://chatbotsmagazine.com/10-minutes-codeless-test-automation-for-ibm-watson-chatbots-d71eac9626d7) - a great 10 minute read that introduces [Botium](https://www.botium.at/), a no-code chatbot testing tool.